Explore

 The story

 The Central Andes often feel more open and austere than people expect from the word mountains.
 The high country is expansive, dry, and stripped back.
 That can make it look simpler than it is.
-In practice, the burdens are just different: altitude, dryness, exposure, solar load, and the long accumulation of time spent in a high environment that gives little away for free.
+The challenge is simply different: altitude, dryness, exposure, solar load, and long time spent in a high environment that gives little away for free.

 This is part of what makes the region so compelling.
 It is not the story of shelter-linked mountain culture or easy route infrastructure.
 It is the story of height, space, adaptation, and the way the body is slowly forced to negotiate with the environment itself.